IslandViewPTA/islandview-pta-site/site/content/event/lego-ninjago-movie-morning.md

 title = "Lego Ninjago Movie Morning"

 +++

 There is no school on Friday, September 22nd - but you can still see all your friends!

-Join us at Anacortes Cinema on Saturday at 10:00am for a special showing of the Lego Ninjago Movie!
+Join us at Anacortes Cinema on Friday at 10:00am for a special showing of the Lego Ninjago Movie!

 For $10, you'll get admission, popcorn and a soda!